-An academy/school must have an admission number (see appendix 1) for each 'relevant age group', defined in law as 'an age group in which pupils are or will normally be admitted to the school in question'.
+An academy/school must have an admission number (see appendix 1) for each 'relevant age group', defined in law as question'.
 The admission number for each year group is set with regard to the capacity assessment for the academy/school, taking into account the nature and type of the academy buildings, and provides for an acceptable amount of space for each pupil.
 Therefore, the admission number is set to benefit the children who are taught in the academy/school and those who teach and support them.
 Where necessary, the Trustees consult with the LA (see Appendix 1 for our academies' admission numbers).